Dimensional Crossover in a Spin-imbalanced Fermi gas: Results of the full model

-Fig. \ref{phase_diagram_weak_interaction}a shows the phase diagram at weak interactions.
+Figure \ref{phase_diagram_weak_interaction}a shows the phase diagram at weak interactions.
 For small $h$ the ground state is a fully paired BCS state.
-Increasing $h$ drives a first-order transition to an FFLO or a N region.
+Increasing $h$ drives a first-order transition to an FFLO or a Normal (N) region.
 As described earlier, in this weak-coupling limit, the phase boundary is reminiscent of 1D, with a structure that repeats with $\mu$ as various channels open.
 The FFLO state is most stable when $\mu$ is just above $n \hbar \omega_{\perp}$ for integer $n$.
 The length $\xi$ over which $\Delta(\vec{r})$ falls off increases with $\mu$.
 The FFLO wave-vector $q$ grows with $h$.
-The FFLO-N and FFLO-FP transitions are second-order, with $\Delta_0 \to 0$ as the boundary is approached.
+The FFLO-Normal and FFLO-FP transitions are second-order, with the amplitude $\Delta_0 \to 0$ as the boundary is approached.